gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 --- abstract

 This document describes a method to join a multicast group where communications are based on CoAP and secured with Object Security for Constrained RESTful Environments (OSCORE).
-The proposed method delegates the authentication and authorization of client nodes that join a multicast group through a Group Manager server.
+The proposed method delegates the authentication and authorization of client nodes that join an OSCORE multicast group through a Group Manager server.
 This approach builds on the ACE framework for Authentication and Authorization, and leverages protocol-specific profiles of ACE to achieve communication security, proof-of-possession and server authentication.

 --- middle